rysolv/markdown_ssg/src/markdown-static-site-generator.md

 ## Deploying to Netlify

-In the spirit of deploying this in an afternoon, I went with (Netlify)[https://www.netlify.com/].
-It was really simply to set up.
-I linked it to my `main` branch on the git repo, set the build step to `npm run build` and the publish directory to `build`
+In the spirit of deploying this in an afternoon, I went with [Netlify](https://www.netlify.com/).

+Link to the `main` branch on the git repo, set the build step to `npm run build` and the publish directory to `build`.

 ![netlify settings](./assets/netlify.png)